AntonyVasilev/sign-language-digits/README.md

 * Number of participant students: 218
 * Number of samples per student: 10

-**Стек**: python 3, numpy, matplotlib, keras, tensorflow
+**Stack**: python 3, numpy, matplotlib, keras, tensorflow

-**Решение**: Сверточная нейронная сеть, состоящая из 3 блоков слоев Conv2D+MaxPooling2D и 2 полносвязных слоев и ещё одного полносвязного слоя на выходе.
+**Solution**: A convolutional neural network consisting of 3 blocks of Conv2D+MaxPooling2D layers and 2 fully connected layers and one more fully connected layer at the output.